The Waldorf=Astoria Hotel with St. Bartholomew's Church in the foreground.

 Junchen, David L. Encyclopedia of the American Theatre Organ, Vol. 2.
 Pasadena: Showcase Publications, 1985.

-Stimmel, Phil: Estey Organ Company Shop Order with specifications of Estey Organ, Op.
+Stimmel, Phil.
+Estey Organ Company Shop Order with specification of Estey Organ, Op.
 822 (1910).